Early Childhood Education and Care (Bachelor of Arts, Level 7)

 Applications will be assessed on a first come first served basis and priority will be given to those who meet the minimum entry requirements.

 Delivery will be in a blended learning format which will include online lectures and tutorials, and classroom-based workshops.

-There will be approximately eight workshops per year, which will be shared between our Moylish and Thurles Campuses.
+The classroom based workshops will be shared between our Moylish and Thurles Campuses.

 - Application of the Fundamentals of Early Years Education Care Regulation & Quality Frameworks

 - Early Years Outdoor Learning Experiences

 - Advancing the Identity of the Early Years Professional

 - Creating Inclusive Environments; Embracing Equality and Diversity

 The assessment strategy for this programme includes both formative and summative elements including: written assignments, projects, portfolios, skills demonstration and examination.
 Professional practice placement is a core requirement and can be completed in the participant’s existing place of employment.

 Successful candidates will be awarded a Bachelor of Arts in Early Childhood Education and Care (Level 7)